vintel38/RoofTop/RoofTop_EN.md

-# The RoofTop project : A satellite imagery and ML application fighting against climate change
+# The RoofTop project : A satellite imagery and ML app fighting against climate change

 In this article, I am going to present you a simple and thorough solution that I developed during my participation at Copernicus Masters 2021 organized by ESA.
 This hackathon promotes satellite imagery utilization by asking for concepts fighting against climate change.
-If satellite imagery or AI means nothing to you do not worry, it was the same for me at the beginning of 2021!
-Ready?
-Off we go!
+While using Mask-RCNN on imagery, the solution is able to locate buildings with dark roof which feed heat island phenomenon.

 <img src="https://github.com/vintel38/RoofTop/blob/master/doc/images/CM.png"  width="700" />